wkorando/sip-of-java/007-string-enhancements/README.md

 * `stripLeading()` : Returns a String with all leading whitespace characters removed.
 * `stripTrailing()` : Returns a String with all trailing whitespace characters removed.
-* `string()` : Returns a String with all leading and trailing whitespace characters removed.
+* `strip()` : Returns a String with all leading and trailing whitespace characters removed.

 Like with `isBlank()` whitespace is based on `java.lang.Character.isWhitespace(int codePoint)`.